2022 Investment Summit Overview Agenda

 Investing in Rural America

-With skilled workers, natural resources, and a welcoming business environment, rural America remains a largely untapped business destination for foreign companies.
-Investing in rural localities offers unique labor expertise, access to transportation networks, and the chance to build lasting partnerships with diverse communities.
+Rural America has bountiful natural resources, skilled workers, and a welcoming business environment; yet it remains a largely untapped business destination for foreign companies.
+Making an investment into a rural area offers unique labor expertise, access to transportation networks, and the chance to build lasting partnerships with diverse communities.
 This panel will discuss investing in rural America and the resulting growth for both international corporations and local communities.

 Breaking into a new market is a challenging task, and many factors come into play when doing so, such as competitor market share, local business norms and customs, unfamiliar legal environments, and cultural differences.
 This session will cover various hurdles a business may encounter, best practices to overcome them and important factors to keep in mind when entering a new market.